OctetularZ/Poke-Trainer/README.md

 - [x] Add Pokémon battle simulator with AI logic
 - [x] Polish UI with Tailwind CSS
 - [x] Deploy to Vercel

+## What I'm doing now

+- Working on responsiveness
+- Improving performance
+- Implementing Pokémon more battle mechanics (there's a LOT :/)
+- Working on more battle animations
+- Adding items and abilities in battles
+- Creating guides for playing Pokémon